stefangn98/file-system/README.md

-# file-system
+# A simple FAT File System implementation written in C

-A simple file system based on the concept of a FAT
+### Everything regarding usage and functionality can be found in the _info.pdf_ file.